panderson54/panderson54.github.io/docs/_posts/2026-05-19-Building-Ledger.md

   - journal
 ---

-# Building Ledger: A Personal Finance App Built With Claude

 This site exists, per my own about page, as a vehicle for me to explore and organize things I've learned by writing about them.
 This post is about building Ledger, a self-hosted personal finance dashboard, and what I learned doing it almost entirely with Claude as a development partner.

 For a few years my wife and I tracked our finances using a Google Sheet built by Money With Katie, a personal finance resource connected to Morning Brew where my wife works.
 It was a great starting point - got us paying attention to our finances and actually talking about money in a useful way.
 I'd recommend it to anyone getting started.